pydio/cells-client/README.md

 ### Non Persistent Mode

 This is typically useful if you want to use the Cells Client in your CICD pipe or via cron jobs.
 In such case, we strongly advise that you create a Personal Access Token on the server and use this.

-Let's say that you have created a user `robot` that has sufficient permissions for what you want to do and whant to create a token that is valid for 90 days.
+Let's say that you have created a user `robot` that has sufficient permissions for what you want to do.
-Log into the shell of your server as `pydio` (a.k.a as the user that **runs** the `cells` service) and execute:
+To create a token that is valid for 90 days, log via SSH into your server as `pydio` (a.k.a. as the user that **runs** the `cells` service) and execute:

 ```sh
 $ cells admin user token -u robot -e 90d